How to Cite Lecture Notes in APA: Basic Guidelines

 from wincing.
 Before her lay The Savior.
 Bloody.
 Dead.

-In this example, the author explains the situation to make readers understand why the character behaved the way he did.
-In turn, one can argue that explanation in dialogue is an author’s way of arousing the emotions of the audience, who end up developing empathy or hatred towards certain characters.
+In this example, an author explains a specific situation to make readers understand why a given character behaved the way he did.
+In turn, one can argue explanation in dialogue is an author’s way of arousing some emotions of a target audience, who end up developing empathy or hatred towards certain characters.

 Like any academic text, dialogue in literature has a structure that an author must follow.
-Ideally, the basis of this structure is the rules of formatting and punctuation described in the preceding sections.
-When writing a dialogue, a writer must adopt a structure that enables adherence to these rules.
-For instance, the most prominent features of a dialogue that informs its structure are the indented paragraphs, speakers’ speeches, transitions, and explanation.
-In turn, these features incorporate body language and the author’s voice to make the dialogue interesting and understandable to readers.
+Ideally, the basis of this structure is key rules of formatting and punctuation described in preceding sections.
+When writing any talk, a person must adopt a standard structure that enables adherence to these rules.
+For example, the most prominent features of a standard dialogue that inform its structure are indented paragraphs, speakers’ speeches, transitions, and explanations (Caplin, 2021).
+Moreover, these writing features incorporate body language and an author’s voice to make a whole conversation interesting and understandable to readers.
+In turn, some examples of sentence starters for beginning dialogue are:

 Step 1: Preparation

-The first step in constructing a dialogue in literature is planning or preparation.
-Here, writers should decide on the focus of the conversation, which becomes the topic area.
-As already discussed, a poor dialogue can be disgusting to readers and cause them to discontinue reading the text.
-Then, choosing a topic is necessary to make a dialogue exciting to read.
-Deciding on the topic area makes it easy for authors to generate ideas about their text.
-Moreover, words that make up the speakers’ speech must be thought-provoking.
-In turn, used words should indicate a level of sophistication in the use of language.
-Besides, authors must decide on the audience and speakers or characters.
-Basically, these two features must align demographically.
-Ultimately, the chosen audience helps authors construct a dialogue that reveals the speakers’ characters in the conversation.
+A first step in constructing a good dialogue in literature is planning or preparation.
+Here, writers should decide on a specific focus of a particular conversation, which becomes a topic area (Seger & Rainey, 2020).
+As already discussed, poor dialogue can be disgusting to readers and cause them to discontinue reading a whole text.
+Then, choosing a topic to write about is necessary to make an entire disicussion exciting to read.
+Deciding on a topic area makes it easy for authors to generate ideas about their text.
+Moreover, words that make up a speaker’s speech must be thought-provoking.
+In turn, used words should indicate a level of sophistication in a particular use of language (Davis, 2020).
+Besides, authors must decide on an intended audience and speakers or characters, and these two features must align demographically.
+Ultimately, a chosen audience helps authors to construct a correct talk that reveals speakers’ characters in complete conversations.

-After preparation, authors should set up the stage for writing a dialogue.
-Basically, the first step should start with finding examples of dialogue in literature to understand a healthy conversation’s features.
-Here, writers should create notes regarding the use of indented paragraphs, body language, transitions, explanations, and cut-offs, among other features.
-Moreover, the focus of authors should be to make the words of each character unique.
-In this regard, writers should choose speeches that move the conversation in the direction they want.
-Also, the topic area should inform this direction chosen in the preparation stage.
+After preparation, authors should set up a stage for writing an entire dialogue.
+Basically, a first step should start with finding examples of dialogue in literature to understand healthy conversation’s features.
+Here, writers should create notes regarding a particular use of indented paragraphs, body language, transitions, explanations, and cut-offs, among other features (Seger & Rainey, 2020).
+Moreover, a key focus of authors should be to make defined words of each character unique.
+In this regard, writers should choose speeches that move a whole conversation in a direction they want.
+As a result, a topic area should inform this direction chosen in a preparation stage.

-The next step after preparing and setting up the stage is writing a dialogue.
-By considering notes taken during the stage set-up stage, authors should write the first draft.
-Here, writers put everything together – the indented paragraphs, character’s speeches, transitions, explanations, and body language.
-Basically, these features are critical in creating a working dialogue, flowing smoothly and logically from one paragraph to another paragraph.
-In turn, by using the speaker’s speeches and voice, authors construct the speaker’s characters so that readers can understand who is speaking even without a name attached.
-Also, writers should employ the “they say, I say” technique by taking what speakers have said to construct explanations.
-Ultimately, authors should use all the above features to ensure consistent dialogue, such as consistent characters and arguments.
+A next step after preparing and setting up a stage is writing a draft of dialogue.
+By considering notes taken during a stage set-up stage, authors should write a first draft of a conversation they want to present to readers.
+Here, writers put everything together – the indented paragraphs, character’s speeches, transitions, explanations, and body language (Davis, 2020).
+Basically, these features are critical in creating a working talk, flowing smoothly and logically from one paragraph to another paragraph.
+In turn, by using speakers’ speeches and voices, authors construct characters so that readers can understand who is speaking even without a name attached.
+Moreover, writers should employ a “they say, I say” technique by taking what speakers have said to construct explanations (Seger & Rainey, 2020).
+Ultimately, authors should use all the above features to ensure a consistent literature talk, such as correct characters and arguments.

 Step 4: Wrapping It Up

 Writing academic texts, including dialogue, involves many mistakes that should be corrected for a perfect text.
-For example, typical mistakes that authors make when writing a dialogue in literature include using a lot of extras (such as “hello”) and wordcount fillers.
-Basically, the latter involves words and phrases that bear no significance and only help authors to satisfy the expected word count.
-Also, one can argue that dialogue tags are an example of wordcount fillers.
-Then, the use of body language helps to avoid such unnecessary words in dialogue.
-Sometimes, authors are biased about their work, and this aspect might affect their ability to see mistakes.
+For example, typical mistakes that authors make when writing dialogue in literature include using a lot of extras (such as “hello”) and word count fillers (Seger & Rainey, 2020).
+Basically, the latter involves words and phrases that bear no significance and only help authors to satisfy an expected word count.
+As such, one can argue dialogue tags are an example of word count fillers.
+Then, a particular use of body language helps to avoid such unnecessary words in literature conversations.
+Sometimes, authors are biased about their work, and this aspect might affect their ability to see mistakes (Caplin, 2021).
 In turn, giving their work to a friend or mentor can help resolve this challenge.
-Moreover, proofreading is an essential exercise that helps authors to identify grammatical mistakes for correction.
+Moreover, proofreading is an essential writing exercise that helps authors to identify grammatical mistakes for correction.

 Transitions

 As already discussed, transitions in written or spoken dialogue differ from those used in essays.
-While transitions in essays connect arguments within the text, those in a dialogue indicate responses to speeches.
+While transitions in essays connect arguments within a whole text, those in a given discussion indicate responses to speeches.
+For example, to write a conversation, people use quotation marks for each speaker’s words, start a new paragraph for each new individual, and include dialogue tags and descriptive actions to convey context and emotion (Davis, 2020).
 Basically, every time a speaker talks, another character should start a conversation by responding to those words.
-Ideally, such transitions help authors to create a logical flow of the conversation, which is also the case in the use of transitions in essays.
+Ideally, such transitions help authors to create a logical flow of a presented conversation, which is also a case in a particular use of transitions in essays.

 Formatting

-Like any other academic text, writers should ensure to use the right format when writing a dialogue in literature.
-For example, standard writing formats are APA, MLA, Harvard, and Chicago/Turabian.
-Although the arrangement of words in a dialogue differs from that of other texts, such as essays, authors still need to ensure that the arrangement adheres to academic writing standards.
-Basically, one of these standards involves formating.
-In turn, every time when authors write a quote within a dialogue, they should enclose it within single quotation marks.
+Like any other academic text, writers should ensure to use a right format when writing any dialogue in literature.
+In principle, standard writing formats are APA, MLA, Harvard, and Chicago/Turabian.
+Although a specific arrangement of words in a given talk differs from that of other texts, such as essays, authors still need to ensure their arrangements adhere to academic writing standards (Seger & Rainey, 2020).
+Basically, one of these standards involves formatting.
+In turn, every time when authors write a quote within a given talk, they should enclose a statement within single quotation marks.
+As a result, to quote a specific dialogue in an essay, people use double quotation marks for spoken words, include any necessary dialogue tags, and ensure proper punctuation and citation formatting according to a required style guide, such as APA, MLA, Harvard, or Chica/Turabian.

 Peer Review